Everything Under the Sun (book)

-Everything Under The Sun: The Complete Guide To Pink Floyd is a book published in 2024.
+Everything Under the Sun: The Complete Guide to Pink Floyd is a book published in 2024.
 It was written by Mike Cormack and published by The History Press.

 The book is in four parts: the first part analyses all the recorded and released songs of Pink Floyd.
 The second is a timeline of all of Pink Floyd's concerts and release dates, matched with concurrent musical and world events.
 The third is a guide to the best bootleg recording available for every concert, numbering over 500 out of a possible 1200 gigs.
 The final section is interviews with bassist Guy Pratt, producer James Guthrie and Steve Mac, the leader of the Australian Pink Floyd Show.
+A paperback edition was released in January 2026.